xodio/xod/docs/tutorial/nodes-and-links/README.md

 Press Enter or double click on an item found to place it.

 You’ll see a new node appear in the main workspace.
 Drag it to the slot you want.
-The one next to the existing `digital-output` would be fine.
+The one next to the existing `digital-write` would be fine.
 In Inspector, set the `PORT` for the new node to 12, since it will control our new LED.